DomT4/homebrew-vintage/README.md

-Homebrew-funyard
+Homebrew-vintage
 ========

-Homebrew-funyard is a place to keep supporting little tidbits and easter eggs depreciated from the master repository.
+Homebrew-vintage is a place to keep supporting little tidbits and easter eggs depreciated from the master repository.

 The master repository depreciated them for entirely understandable reasons, namely that folks weren’t supporting them and they were just kind of sitting around occupying space and never being updated.